The Allstate Sugar Bowl Believes in Champions

 “The Allstate Sugar Bowl has an outstanding history of turning out top level champions in not only our signature football game but also in all the sports we so proudly sponsor,” said Allstate Sugar Bowl CEO Paul Hoolahan.
 “We’d like to feature just a few of those athletes in our Sugar Bowl Believes in Champions series.
 Their stories are inspiring as many have overcome difficult obstacles on and off the field of competition.
 We hope you enjoy getting to know them.”

-Over the next five Saturday, the Allstate Sugar Bowl will publish stories on five athletes who have competed in Sugar Bowl events and then gone on to excellence after their New Orleans’ experiences.
+The Allstate Sugar Bowl has published nine stories on athletes who have competed in Sugar Bowl events and then gone on to excellence after their New Orleans’ experiences.

 From its earliest years, the Sugar Bowl Committee has been honored to provide opportunities for young athletes from around the country.
 That’s because, at the Allstate Sugar Bowl, We Believe in Champions.